Pranavharshans/TinyPromise/implementations.md

   - Maintained proper styling and layout in HabitCard without the category icon

 ## Planned Features
-- Add support for habit statistics and analytics
+- Add support for habit sharing functionality
-- Implement habit sharing functionality
 - Add support for habit archiving